 Princess Tara Productions, LLC is an independent, multimedia production company and creative communications agency where Wall channels her creative expertise.
 She and her multiple Emmy-award winning team, partner with brands to develop and produce original works, documentaries, public affairs programs, multimedia content and creative marketing initiatives for digital, TV and film distribution.
 Wall also funnels her passion for media literacy into the classroom as a television and film instructor, committed to guiding and cultivating the next generation of creators and storytellers.

-A trusted expert on media, culture and politics, she addresses timely, industry-related issues on her blog and provides additional educational resources that can be accessed through her non-profit foundation.
+A trusted expert on media, culture and national policy, she addresses timely, industry-related issues on her blog and provides additional educational resources that can be accessed through her non-profit foundation.
 In development for the documentary ‘Souled Out,’ Wall recently moderated the nationally televised 2016 presidential debate and community town hall for One America News Network, was an ESSENCE magazine contributor for the 2016 presidential election; creator, executive producer and chief news anchor for the weekly news program ‘ATTV This Week’; creator, host and executive producer for the ‘Africa In America’ series of documentaries airing on MHz networks for AFRICA TODAY TV; she hosted a series of interviews with the Republican field of 2016 presidential candidates; led and produced the RNC’s #CommittedToCommunity multimedia campaign; and continues to advise for various creative corporate media campaigns, direct sociopolitical documentaries and report as a freelance correspondent.

 Wall was named among “Washington’s Most Powerful Women” for her political and presidential media strategy work in 2012 and earned consecutive first and second place PR News Awards for branding and use of video in media campaigns in 2011 and 2010.
 She was part of the 2008 Peabody Award Winning “Best Political Team on Television” for CNN and CNN.com. and received 1st and 2nd place National Association of Black Journalists (NABJ) awards for her documentaries on race relations in America in 1997 and 1998.